 The purpose of this website is not only to deliver news, but to also be a resource on media bias and fact checking.
 When checking facts these are the 10 sites we find to be most valuable.
 In most cases, one of these sites has already covered the fact check we are seeking, making the job easy.
 Listed below you will find our favorite (most trusted) fact checking websites.
-Bookmark them or just visit MBFC News and we will filter them for you.
+Bookmark them or just visit Media Bias Fact Check and we will filter them for you.

 Politifact– PolitiFact is a fact-checking website that rates the accuracy of claims by elected officials and others who speak up in American politics.
-PolitiFact is run by editors and reporters from the Tampa Bay Times, an independent newspaper in Florida.
-Politifact is simply the best source for political fact checking.
+PolitiFact is owned by the Poynter Institute, which also operated the International Fact Checking Network (IFCN) that sets standards for fact checkers.
+Politifact is a signatory of the IFCN and simply the best source for political fact checking.
 Won the Pulitzer Prize.

 Fact Check– FactCheck.org is a project of the Annenberg Public Policy Center of the University of Pennsylvania.
 They are a nonpartisan, nonprofit “consumer advocate” for voters that aims to reduce the level of deception and confusion in U.S. politics.
 They monitor the factual accuracy of what is said by major U.S. political players in the form of TV ads, debates, speeches, interviews and news releases.
 Fact Check is similar to Politifact in their coverage and they provide excellent details.
 The only drawback is they lack the simplicity of Politifact.